bhk/rio/doc/rop.md

 Messages convey two types of values: **literals** and **references**.
 Literal values are serialized and sent across the link in their entirety.
-References are named by IDs assigned by the agent in their hosting domain.
-Functions and thunks are always passed by reference; other values are literal.
+Referenced values are named by **oids**, non-negative integers assigned by the hosting agent.
+Functions and thunks are always passed by reference.

 Results can be in one of three conditions: Success, Pending, and Error.